-Figuring prominently on Toulouse’s outskirts, the neighbourhood of Mirail is burdened by a history of decline, but can outsiders (or more specifically Airbnb users) help cut through the negative image?
+Figuring prominently on Toulouse’s outskirts, the neighbourhood of Mirail is burdened by a history of decline.
+It is considered an infamous district.
+But can outsiders (or more specifically Airbnb users) help cut through the negative image?

 If you pay enough attention to the cityscape while orbiting the A620 ring-road that surrounds the southern French city of Toulouse, you’ll get a brief glimpse of the large urban expansion project known as le Mirail.
 Built in the 1960s, its imposing layout of high-rise towers linked together in a hive-like hexagonal pattern is hard to miss and easy to place, coming, as it does, right out of the 1960s brutalist social housing playbook.

 Such a prominent position, right beside the motorway and set against the predominantly leafy suburban outskirts, ensures that the citizens of Toulouse see the neighbourhood of Mirail all the time, even if they don’t actually experience it first-hand.
 And every time they see it, they’re reminded of a story they’ve been told again and again, about a modernist housing project that fell into terminal decline.

 The Mirail was planned in response to a population increase of almost 50,000 in the space of five years and was intended to accommodate up to 100,000 inhabitants.
 Initiated by Toulouse’s socialist mayor Louis Bazerque in 1961, it was the largest Priority Urbanisation Zone (ZUP) in France at the time.